Road to Hana Day 3 – the incredible Pipiwai Trail to the bamboo forest and 7 Sacred Pools

 We eventually came to a creek that needed to be crossed if we wished to get a little closer to the falls.

-Everyone carefully walked on top of the stones to stay dry without issue.
+Everyone else appeared to carefully walked on top of the stones to stay dry without issue.

 Then what do I do?
 PLUNGE right in 2nd step!